jacobdolph/04-web-api-homework/readme.md

 the game will begin once the start game button is clicked

 once the timer reaches zero the clock will reset back to 3 minutes and the game will be over.

+This week was tough, I had big projects for work that were competing for my time.